RunOnYourOwn/TurfTrack/docs/technical.md

 - Export functionality (CSV, PDF, etc.) is a future enhancement
 - Only one model shown per graph at a time
 - Recommend a modern React graphing library (e.g., Chart.js, Recharts, or Visx)

+## MVP Status

+- GDD models, analytics, weather sync, and task monitoring are complete and robust
+- System is production-ready; future enhancements are documented in tasks and technical docs

 ## API Endpoints